pviswanathan/ChromeAutoTextExpander/README.md

 .
 Carlin

 ## Version History
+v1.8.1
+ - Adding support for Google Inbox
+ - Replacing annoying exception messages in console when script does not work with iframes

 v1.8.0
  - Removing lots of jQuery dependencies to keep things lean and speed things up
  - Added checks into expander code to prevent expansion and warn user to refresh browser if shortcut database version is different